ghlatywayo/churn-retention-predictive-analytics/README.md

 Effective churn prediction enables businesses to identify high-risk customers early and take proactive measures, such as offering incentives or addressing dissatisfaction.
 This approach not only reduces churn-related losses but also builds long-term customer loyalty.

 # Dataset Description
-The dataset, sourced from Kaggle’s Telco Customer Churn dataset, contains detailed records of customer demographics, service usage, payment methods, and subscription details.
+The dataset, sourced from Kaggle’s https://www.kaggle.com/datasets/blastchar/telco-customer-churn  dataset, contains detailed records of customer demographics, service usage, payment methods, and subscription details.
 These features are critical in identifying patterns and correlations to predict churn effectively.
 •	Size: 7,043 rows and 21 columns.

 # Key Features: